Other terms which mean the same as colour depth include: “bit depth”, “pixel depth”, or “color depth” (different spelling).

-Colour depth is expressed in ‘bits’.
-This is a computing term that describes the number of possibilities that are available for storage (normally as a binary number).
-We talk about colour depth as having a bit-colour depth.
-The following table shows how the different colour depths match to the different colour graphics systems…
+Colour depth reflects the number of binary digits or ‘bits’ used to represent a colour in a computer system.
+We talk about colour depth as having a ‘bit-colour’ depth.
+The following information shows how the different colour depths match to the different colour graphics systems…

 - 1-bit colour (21 = 2 colours): monochrome, few tones, often black and white.